pingcap/style-guide/docs/rust/formatting.md

 * Self-consistency.
 * Make it easier to figure out where names come from without IDE support
 * Make it easier to see which crates and modules a module depends on.
+* Make it easier to move or copy imports between modules.
+* Less duplication of paths.
+* More logical grouping of items - import structure reflects the module structure.

 <p align="center">
 <a href="README.html#Introduction">&lt;&lt; Introduction</a> | <a href="naming.html">Naming &gt;&gt;</a>